What is Family Class Sponsorship?

 You may be able to sponsor your spouse, partner, or dependent children to become permanent residents of Canada if you are qualified.

 - Be a Citizen or a Permanent Resident of Canada or if registered as an Indian under the Canadian Indian Act.

 - You must support them financially

-- You should be sure they will not be needing social assistance from the government
+- should be sure they will not be needing social assistance from the government

-There are times that income statement is not needed, however you need to prove that you have enough resources to the requirements if you will be sponsoring a dependent child that have 1 or more dependent children.
-When sponsoring a spouse or a partner who has a dependent child or children
+There are times when an income statement is not needed, however, you need to prove that you have enough resources to the requirements if you will be sponsoring a dependent child that has 1 or more dependent children.

 - The two of you should legally be married and at least 18 years of age